 This function will call your search form your searchform.php template.
 If you don’t have a search form template (many themes do not including the WP Mods design) then it will use the following code:

-This produces a simple search box with ‘Search’ written on the button.
+This produces a simple search form with ‘Search’ written on the button.
 If you want something different written on your button, e.g. ‘Search Our Archives’, then you would have to use the full code above as you unfortunately cannot pass any parameters with the get_search_form(); function.
 All you would have to do is change value=”Search” to value=”Search Our Archives”.

-The default search box has two areas: the search field and the search button.
+The default search form has two areas: the search field and the search button.
 There is a default class for each of these areas; input#s will allow you to style the search field whereas input#searchsubmit will allow you to style the search button.

 For example, if you want a search bar 150 pixels in width with a black background you would use: